OPLA Lifetime Achievement Award

 - Evidence of having earned the respect of the profession, their colleagues and their community and being a person whose advice is sought.

-- The nominator must be a member in good standing of OLA/OPLA.
+- The nominator must be a member in good standing of OLA

 - The nomination package should include evidence to support the nomination, potentially including but not limited to:

-- A letter of not more than 500 words to the committee from the nominator.
+- A letter of recommendation up to 500 words

 - Nominee’s work history and significant positions in libraries.